 1.Good to Great: Why Some Companies Make the Leap…And Others Don’t by Jim Collins

 Learn the key to great leadership and how to build a successful company from the ground up with insightful analysis from top business advisor Jim Collins and his research team.
 By studying the progress of companies that made the leap from mediocre to high-performing over a five-year period, Collins shows what great management looks like, and tells you how to steer a business from small startup to global success.

 2. The Five Dysfunctions of a Team: A Leadership Fable by Patrick Lencioni

 Get the key ideas on Blinkist Teams are inherently dysfunctional, and there are common hurdles that any group of people trying to work together will come up against.
 That’s the message of the author of 3 management book bestsellers and top business consultant, Patrick Lencioni.
-Read this book if you want to know how to overcome interpersonal struggles, the ingredients for great teamwork, and how to make yourself into the perfect manager
+Read this book if you want to know how to overcome interpersonal struggles, the ingredients for great teamwork, and how to make yourself into the perfect manager.

 How can we best motivate ourselves and others?
 That’s the key question answered by the former chief speechwriter for Al Gore, Daniel Pink, in this guide for any aspiring leader.
 Pink explains that there are two kinds of motivation: intrinsic, and extrinsic.
 Often companies choose to implement extrinsic reward systems and sanctions to motivate staff, but this is detrimental to morale and performance in the long run.
 Intrinsic motivation, on the other hand, nourishes dedication through encouraging self-determination and inspiring people with meaningful goals.
 Dive into Drive for a fresh perspective on motivational strategies.